silverstripe-terraformers/keys-for-cache/README.md

 }
 ```

-Now whenever the linked image is updated, it will also update the carousel item.
-The carousel item will then also update
+Now whenever the linked `Image` is updated, it will also update the `CarouselItem`, and in turn the `CarouselItem`
-the linked carousel.
-Taking this a step further all the way back to `Page`, we can also add the following:
+update the linked `Carousel`.
+Taking this a step further all the way back to `Page`, we could also add the following:

 ```yaml
 # Our BlockPage cares about changes to its ElementalArea